Get

 Conclusion

 Cysts are fairly common in dogs, and they can often be challenging to manage.
-There are a few reasons why cysts may keep filling up after they have been treated.
+There are a few reasons that cysts may keep filling up after they have been treated.
 The two main reasons are incomplete removal of the sac and the underlying cause of the cysts not being addressed.

 Featured Image Credit: Hryshchyshen Serhii, Shutterstock